Want100Cookies/MediaCafe/concept.md

 This document provides early insight into the ideas for this application.

-The MediaCafe Application is a web application that manages a full TV Series and Movies library.
+The MediaCafe Application is a web application that manages a full TV Series, Movies and Music library.

 __Features__
 - Scan existing files for import into library
-- Retrieve metadata from thetvdb and themoviedb
+- Retrieve metadata from thetvdb, themoviedb and theaudiodb
-- Add new series and movies to your library
+- Add new shows, movies and music to your library
-- Episodes or movies not on disk can be searched for on Torrent sites using [TorrentPotato](https://github.com/RuudBurger/CouchPotatoServer/wiki/Couchpotato-torrent-provider) API
+- Tracks, Episodes or movies not on disk can be searched for on Torrent sites using [TorrentPotato](https://github.com/RuudBurger/CouchPotatoServer/wiki/Couchpotato-torrent-provider) API
 - Auto download above mentioned media if found available through RSS feeds from [TorrentPotato](https://github.com/RuudBurger/CouchPotatoServer/wiki/Couchpotato-torrent-provider)
 - Push the torrents to an compatible torrent program (e.a. transmission)
 - Once the torrent completes move/copy/hardlink to the corresponding folder